minhnguyen-ai/flowinquiry-server/README.md

 ➡️ For **testing purposes**, it is safe to select **`n`** (no SSL) and run FlowInquiry over plain HTTP within your local network.
 ➡️ For **production deployments**, it is strongly recommended to select **`y`** and configure SSL for secure access.

+> FlowInquiry also supports a manual installation process, allowing you to run each step individually if you prefer to understand what happens at each stage.
+[Learn more in the step-by-step guide](https://docs.flowinquiry.io/user_guides/setup/basic_installation#2-manual-step-by-step-installation)

 ## License
 This project is licensed under the [AGPLv3](LICENSE) License.